paulhauner/open-homeless-connect-wptheme/openhc-wp/readme.txt

 3. added new page template - “Basic Page” - you can use this template if you want to create pages using page builder like free Page Builder by SiteOrigin

 Version 1.0.3 - June 29, 2015
-- small changes inside the inc/widgets.php, content-front-secondblock.php and style.css files: 1. fix for the Maisha custom recent post widgets if you add widget title
+- small changes inside the inc/widgets.php, content-front-secondblock.php and style.css files: 1. fix for the openhc custom recent post widgets if you add widget title
        2. if you add more content for the second block on the front page background will adapt with the height
        3. search box z-index fix if your fixed header is higher Version 1.0.2 - June 19, 2015
 - added search box option.
-Changes are done inside the header.php, header-custom.php, inl/customizer.php, inc/maisha_customizer_style.php, functions.php and js/search.js (new file)
+Changes are done inside the header.php, header-custom.php, inl/customizer.php, inc/openhc_customizer_style.php, functions.php and js/search.js (new file)
 - added styles inside the style.css file
 Version 1.0.1 - June 08, 2015
 - inside the “header-custom.php” file we changed this line: